The Consequences of Distracted Driving

 - Pain and suffering.

-If you or a loved one live in Morrow or somewhere else in Clayton County and were recently injured in a car crash, please contact The Angell Law Firm, LLC at (770) 217-4954 to schedule a free consultation with an experienced car accident attorney who can help explain your legal options.
+If you or a loved one live in Morrow or somewhere else in Clayton County and were recently injured in a car crash, please contact The Angell Law Firm, LLC at (770) 217-4954 to schedule a free consultation with an experienced Atlanta lawyer who can help explain your legal options.